341st Bombardment Squadron: Strategic Air Command

-Reactivated in 1946 under Strategic Air Command.
-Equipped with B-29 Superfortresses and participated in numerous exercises, operational readiness inspections, and overseas deployments.
+Reactivated in 1946 under Strategic Air Command, assuming the personnel and Boeing B-29 Superfortresses of the inactivating 829th Bombardment Squadron.

+It participated in numerous exercises, operational readiness inspections, and overseas deployments.
 Became part of SAC nuclear deterrent force.
 Began upgrading to the new Boeing B-50 Superfortress, an advanced version of the B-29 in 1949.
 The B-50 gave the unit the capability to carry heavy loads of conventional weapons faster and farther as well as being designed for atomic bomb missions if necessary.

 By 1951, the emergence of the Soviet MiG-15 interceptor in the skies of North Korea signaled the end of the propeller-driven B-50 as a first-line strategic bomber.
 Received Boeing B-47 Stratojet jet bombers in 1955 and despite initial difficulties, the Stratojet became the mainstay of the medium-bombing strength of SAC all throughout the 1950s, deployed frequently to North Africa and England for Operation Reflex exercises.
 Began sending its B-47s to AMARC at Davis–Monthan in 1959 when the aircraft was deemed no longer capable of penetrating Soviet airspace.

 In 1960 was reassigned to SAC 4038th Strategic Wing, being re-equipped with Boeing B-52D Stratofortress intercontinental heavy bombers.
 Moved to Dow Air Force Base, Maine to disperse the heavy bomber force.
 Conducted worldwide strategic bombardment training missions and providing nuclear deterrent.
 Was inactivated in 1963 when SAC inactivated its Strategic Wings, replacing them with permanent Air Force Wings.
 Squadron was inactivated with aircraft/personnel/equipment being transferred to the 596th Bombardment Squadron, which was simultaneously organized.